Hulne: Looking back at the ‘Malice at the Palace’ - Austin Daily Herald

 Hulne: Looking back at the ‘Malice at the Palace’

 The year 2004 was a wild time for me.
-I was a recent college graduate trying to find my way in the world of writing at the Courier Wedge in Durand, Wis.
+I was a recent college graduate trying to find my way in the world of writing at the Courier Wedge in Durand, Wisconsin.

 I was also, and still am, a hardcore fan of the Detroit Pistons.
-So I was probably one of the very few viewers who stuck around to watch the end of the Pacers taking care of business in Detroit.
+So I was probably one of the very few viewers who stuck around to watch the end of the Pacers taking care of business in Detroit on Nov.
+19, 2004.
 I remember my heart sinking throughout the game as I clearly saw Indiana was going to be a force to be reckoned with and the Pistons chances of repeating as champs was dwindling with every moment.

 I was enraged when Ron Artest threw a cheap shot foul at Ben Wallace with the game basically decided and delighted when Wallace retaliated with a ferocious shove to Artest’s throat.
 I would’ve been fine with everything ending there.

 But as we all know, a cup of beer changed everything when an entitled fan, identified as John Green, threw his beverage in the direction of Artest.
-Green avoided Artest’s wrath, but his decision to act like a child triggered one of the most ridiculous and dangerous sports melees in our time.
+Green avoided Artest’s wrath, but his decision to act like a child triggered one of the most ridiculous and dangerous sports melees of our time.

 Elbows, fists and even a chair were thrown.
 Pacers players were doused with beer, soda and popcorn as if they were a bad comedy act.